 Q: How does Sally's character contribute to the overall meaning of the novel?

 A: Sally's character deepens our understanding of Holden's internal conflicts and his struggle to find his place in the world.
-Her interactions with Holden highlight his flaws, his insecurities, and his inability to form genuine connections.
+Think about it: her interactions with Holden highlight his flaws, his insecurities, and his inability to form genuine connections.
 She also underscores the themes of alienation, disillusionment, and the search for authenticity.

 Conclusion